sanu98/House-Price-Prediction/README.md

 # House-Price-Prediction
-House Price Prediction deployment using Flask
+House Price Prediction deployment using Flask on Heroku